From LimeSurvey Manual

 Allowing public registration

-Captchas in public registration
+CAPTCHAs in public registration

 Can a survey using tokens ensure anonymous responses?

-The answer to this question is yes.
-Tokens can be used both for anonymous and non-anonymous surveys.
+Yes, tokens can be used both for anonymous and non-anonymous surveys.
 This is determined when creating a survey.
 If a survey is not anonymous (or 'tracked') then the token list can be used to find the responses that an individual has made to the survey.
 If the survey is anonymous, then no link (technically: foreign key relationship) is available between the respondents from the survey participants table and their corresponding answers.

 To enable or disable anonymized responses, check the participant settings wiki section.

-A tip for generating a large number of fake e-mail addresses
+A Tip for generating a large number of fake e-mail addresses

 Sometimes you may need a large number of fake e-mail addresses and tokens.
 You can use functions in a spreadsheet (e.g. OpenOffice Calc) to generate them.
 Let's assume you want thousands of addresses in a form: firstname.lastname@example.org, email@example.com, firstname.lastname@example.org, and so on.
 Type "1" in A1.
 Insert function =A1+1 in A2, then copy A2 down as many times as you need so that you obtain a list of consecutive numbers.
 In B1 use the concatenation function to join A1 and "@test.com", which is =CONCATENATE(A1;"@test.com").
 Then copy B1 down so that each A cell has a correspondent (you can also generate similarly fake names).
 Finally, save the file as CSV in order to import it to LimeSurvey.